-This research mainly aims to assess the effect of selected organizational factors on intrapreneurial behaviour demonstrated by academicians of public universities in the Southern Region of Malaysia.
+This research mainly aims to assess the effect of selected organisational factors on the intrapreneurial behaviour demonstrated by academicians of public universities in the Southern Region of Malaysia.
 The research also attempts to achieve the following particular objectives:

-- 1. To identify the organizational factors that affect the intrapreneurial behavior of public university academicians. - 2.
-To examine the significance of the effect of the selected organizational factors on intrapreneurial behaviour. - 3.
-To find out the critical factors among the selected factors that have more effect on intrapreneurial behaviour. - 4.
-To propose a model of determinants of intrapreneurial behaviour among academicians in public universities. - 5.
-To assess the moderating role of gender on the effect of organizational factors on academicians' intrapreneurial behaviour.
+- 1. To identify the organisational factors that affect the intrapreneurial behaviour of public university academicians. - 2.
+To examine the significance of the effect of the selected organisational factors on intrapreneurial behaviour. - 3.
+To find out the critical factor among the selected factors having more effect on intrapreneurial behaviour. - 4.
+To propose a model of the determinants of intrapreneurial behaviour among academicians in public universities.

+5. To assess the moderating role of gender on the effect of organisational factors on academicians' intrapreneurial behaviour.